rusinikita/blog/content/post/diagrams-as-code-benefits/index.md

 ### Mermaid

-Beautiful and popular tool for popular diagrams.
-JavaScript baset.
+A beautiful and popular tool for popular diagrams.
+JavaScript based.

 - [Easy docs](https://mermaid.js.org/intro/)
 - [Playground](https://mermaid.live/) - you can share diagrams by link and save drafts in browser storage